Betterment vs Etrade, for 2026

 How Many Clients Do Betterment and Etrade Have?

 Both Betterment and Etrade are well known and trusted.
-It is important to work with a broker that is professional and one of the easiest ways of understanding this is by knowing how many customers they already work with.
+It is really important to work with a broker that is reputable and one of the most simple ways of understanding this is by knowing how many clients are using their services.

-Below you will find details of how many clients Betterment and Etrade are working with
+Below you will find details of how many customers Betterment and Etrade have

 |